The drive between Brisbane and Sydney is a vastly different prospect from what it was just a few years ago.

 If you are short on time, the Dorrigo National Park is the closest part of the route to Coffs Harbour and home to a number of stunning waterfalls.

-Crystal Shower Falls is located at the bottom of a stunning walking trail that is a fantastic opportunity to stretch your legs and get some fresh air after a full day in the car.
+Crystal Shower Falls is located at the bottom of a stunning walking trail that is a fantastic opportunity to stretch your legs and get some fresh air after plenty of time in the car.

 The trail takes you along an impressive suspension bridge that gives you an amazing view of the front of the falls.
 But the real drawcard is the walking trail underneath the falls.